...

 The best colleges in Madrid are opportunities for foreigners to obtain effective and quality preparation before entering university and to increase their chances of being admitted to prestigious institutions around the world.
 The pre-university programs are not limited to the Spanish education system, but also include American and English, and after graduating from university, you can enter a university in the United States, the United Kingdom or Canada.

-Currently, the Spanish education system is based on four main levels.
+Currently, the Spanish system of education consists of four main levels.

 1. Pre-school education - Educación Infantil.